Colleges Around US Say Some Intl. Students' Visas Are Being Revoked

 "These are unprecedented times, and our normal guiding principles for living in a democratic society are being challenged," University of Massachusetts Boston Chancellor Marcelo Suárez-Orozco wrote in an email.
 "With the rate and depth of changes occurring, we must be thoughtful in how we best prepare, protect, and respond."

-Suárez-Orozco said the legal residency status had been canceled for two students and “five other members of our university community including recent graduates participating in training programs.”ge areas at AP.org.
+Suárez-Orozco said the legal residency status had been canceled for two students and "five other members of our university community including recent graduates participating in training programs."

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.